Blog/

 Must Read: Understanding the Process and Best Practices of Returns Management

-Who Pays for Return Shipping in an RMA?
+Who pays for return shipping in an RMA?

 The responsibility for return shipping costs varies depending on several factors, such as your return policy, the reason for the return, and local consumer protection laws.
 Here’s how businesses typically handle return shipping costs: